GoogleCloudPlatform/community/tutorials/java-dataflow-quickstart.md

 To use Dataflow, turn on the Cloud Dataflow APIs and open the Cloud Shell.

 ### Turn on Google Cloud APIs
+Dataflow processes data in many GCP data stores and messaging services, including BigQuery, Google Cloud Storage, and Cloud Pub/Sub.
+Enable the APIs for these services to take advantage of Dataflow's data processing capabilities.

 <walkthrough-enable-apis apis=
   "compute.googleapis.com,dataflow,cloudresourcemanager.googleapis.com,logging,storage_component,storage_api,bigquery,pubsub">